Updated 03 December 2020: MDK web wording

 - Launch the application from SAP Fiori Launchpad or SAP Work Zone

-How does MDK Web Client work?
+How does MDK Web application work?

 As mentioned in the architecture section, MDK web app connects to backend sources via Cloud platform destination.
 You need to: